 2. Reliable KB targets for different use cases

-- Very strict portals - aim for 50 KB (use 50 KB target and downscale carefully).
+- Very strict portals - aim for 50 KB.

-- Typical government & exam portals - 100 KB is commonly accepted and safe.
+- Typical government & exam portals - 100 KB is commonly accepted.

-- Relaxed portals / email - 200 KB gives higher quality and is widely accepted.
+- Relaxed portals / email - 200 KB gives higher quality.

 3. Pixel examples and DPI notes